 See if you can figure out on which topic the turtlebot's IMU is being published.
-(Hint: the online documentation for rostopic list may be useful.)
+(Hint: the online documentation for turtlebot_node may be useful here, in addition to rostopic list.)
 Once you've found it, call rostopic echo on the appropriate topic and see if you can figure out to what all the numbers correspond.
 It might help to have one person pick up the TurtleBot and hold it steady, then move it in each direction.
 Which values can you measure?